 FEMA Reservists are a type of Incident Management responder, hired under The Stafford Act as temporary, intermittent employees.
-They are a significant FEMA Incident Management work component, staffing Joint Field Offices and other activities.
-These employees, when listed as available, can deploy to perform disaster field activities directly related to specific disasters, emergencies, projects, or activities of a non-continuous nature.
+They are a significant FEMA Incident Management workforce component, staffing Joint Field Offices and other activities.
+These employees can deploy to perform disaster field activities directly related to specific disasters, emergencies, projects, or activities of a non-continuous nature.
 FEMA is committed to deploy each Reservist at least annually.
 However, as deployment opportunities are dictated by disaster activity and certain limitations apply regarding their use, Reservists are not guaranteed to deploy.
-Rather than serve as an alternative to PFT staff, Reservists are a necessary augmentation of PFT staffing.
+Rather than serve as an alternative to Permanent Full-Time (PFT) staff, Reservists are a necessary augmentation of PFT staffing.

 Reservist Program Employment